Faculty

 Office: 5199 Helen C. White

-Professor Sober’s current research concerns metaphysical and epistemological issues raised by evolutionary biology.
-His publications include Did Darwin write the Origin Backwards?
-(Prometheus Books 2011), Evidence and Evolution — the Logic Behind the Science (Cambridge University Press, 2008), Unto Others — The Evolution and Psychology of Unselfish Behavior (with David Sloan Wilson, Harvard University Press, 1998) and Philosophy of Biology (Westview Press, 1993).
+Professor Sober’s areas of research are philosophy of science and philosophy of evolutionary biology.
+His publications include Ockham's Razors — A User's Manual (Cambridge University Press, 2015), Did Darwin write the Origin Backwards?
+(Prometheus Books, 2011), Evidence and Evolution — the Logic Behind the Science (Cambridge University Press, 2008), Unto Others — The Evolution and Psychology of Unselfish Behavior (with David Sloan Wilson, Harvard University Press, 1998) and Philosophy of Biology (Westview Press, 1993)

 Kant, 19th century philosophy